 - Real-time feedback: In VR, learners make decisions just like they would in the real world, and those decisions have a direct impact on the experience.

-- Emotional fidelity: VR invokes a sense of presence that creates realistic emotional responses.
+- Emotional fidelity: VR learning invokes a sense of presence that creates realistic emotional responses.

 Advanced learning theory makes the training stick

 Immersive Learning capitalizes on centuries of knowledge and research about how people learn.
-When designed properly, there are nearly a dozen cognitive learning principles that are applied through Immersive Learning.
+When designed properly, there are nearly a dozen cognitive learning principles that are applied.

 One of those principles is the old “learning by doing” philosophy, but in a scalable manner.
-Immersive Learning experiences are designed for interactivity with the virtual environment to help the brain build the right connections for learning and knowledge retention.
+Experiences are designed for interactivity with the virtual environment to help the brain build the right connections for learning and knowledge retention.
 In addition, learners must apply what they’ve learned, make decisions, and experience the impact of their choices.
 This makes the learning stick.

 With the advent of Immersive Learning at scale, it’s now possible to incorporate scientific principles into corporate learning and therefore train employees more effectively.– Dr. Michael Casale, Chief Science Officer, Strivr

-Another key learning principle that Immersive Learning maximizes is a combination of attention and engagement known as arousal.
-It means that real emotional responses like stress, anxiety, and surprise are induced more authentically to make training memorable and impactful.
+Another key learning principle that Immersive Learning in VR can really maximize is a combination of attention and engagement known as arousal.
+Through VR learning, real emotional responses like stress, anxiety, and surprise are induced more authentically to make training memorable and impactful.
 Learn about how this was successful at Verizon and Walmart.

-By incorporating proven learning principles into Immersive Learning, many companies are realizing benefits like better on-the-job-performance, higher employee confidence, long-term knowledge retention, and faster training.
+By incorporating proven learning principles into immersive interfaces for engagement and learning, many companies are realizing benefits like better on-the-job-performance, higher employee confidence, long-term knowledge retention, and faster training.
+VR learning also enables long-time employees to effectively re-train when policies or structure changes within an organization.

 Data science to measure performance